Gray Panthers: Founding history

 Maggie Kuhn's interest in older persons’ rights existed well before she founded the Gray Panthers in 1970.
-She was involved with the White House Conference on Aging in 1961, and appalled by the way people in some retirement homes were treated.
+She was involved with the White House Conference on Aging in 1961, and was appalled by the way people in some retirement homes were treated.

 What really sparked her determination to form an activist organization was when she found herself a victim of the lack of rights for older persons in 1970, forced to retire from a job she loved in the Presbyterian Church.
 Instead of passively accepting retirement, Kuhn decided to band together with other people she knew who were also forced to retire.
 The lack of accepting the status quo would not just form the Gray Panther organization, but also the Gray Panther name--“It’s a fun name.
 There’s a certain militancy, rather than just a docile acceptance of what our country’s doing.”

 When Kuhn formed the organization, her alliances were not just limited to other older persons facing a plight similar to her own.
 As indicated by the Gray Panthers’ slogan which endures to this day, “Age and Youth in Action,” she made it a priority to include people of all generations.
-Gray Panthers membership continues to be inclusive of people of diverse ages.
+Gray Panther's membership continues to be inclusive of people of diverse ages.